bmhco/shared/AMI-3-6-Orientation-course/AMI-3-6-Orientation-course-notes.md

 + Independence is not a static condition
 + Child is not going to construct language or movement without other humans but the more independent one becomes, the more one is able to make a contribution for other in the environment so it’s a virtuous cycle

-> No one can be free if he is not independent, therefore the active manifestations of persona l liberty must be guided from earliest infancy.
+> No one can be free if he is not independent, therefore the active manifestations of personal liberty must be guided from earliest infancy.
 ~ Maria Montessori, Discovery of the Child, p.57, Clio

 + Independence goes together with **responsibility**